-It has a strong focus on some of the practical and challenging issues that participants will encounter on the job and is an essential foundation for understanding the practice of formal insolvency.
+The IIP has a strong focus on the key practical issues you will encounter on the job and is an essential foundation for understanding the practice of formal corporate insolvency.

 Who should attend

-The course is suitable for all new entrants to the insolvency industry, especially those just beginning their career or entering the industry laterally.
+The course is aimed at new entrants to the insolvency profession, who are either just beginning their career or entering the profession from a different vocation.

 There are no prerequisites for the Introduction to Insolvency Program.
 However, we recommend you have three months experience prior to attending this course.

 - Describe each of the different types of formal insolvency appointments and how they interact.

 - Give a brief explanation on the PPSA regime.

 - Explain the structure of the Corporate Act and Bankruptcy Act post commencement of the Insolvency Law Reform Act.

 - Undertake research of straight forward matters encountered on insolvency engagements using the Corporations Act, Bankruptcy Act, ARITA Code, reference materials and the internet;

 - Outline the procedures involved in completing a: